itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 {% endhighlight %}

 # Compile

-Make sure the compilation machine contains at least 4 cores:
+I suggest having at least 4 cores on your compilation machine:
 {% highlight bash %}
 ncores
 {% endhighlight %}

-To reduce compilation time, compile the kernel only for your desired arch (assuming x86), with (ncores + 1) threads:
+To reduce compilation time, compile the kernel only for your desired arch (assuming x86), with ncores + 1 threads:
 {% highlight bash %}
 # within <KDIR>:
 make ARCH=x86 -j 5
 sudo make -j 5 modules_install
 {% endhighlight %}

-Note - another compilation of the selected kernel modules is needed.
+Note - a compilation of the selected kernel modules is needed.

 Hooray! our lovely kernel now resides at the boot directory:
 {% highlight bash %}
 <KDIR>/arch/x86/boot/bzImage
 {% endhighlight %}

 # Building file system image